ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

     - "Teralyst (Terry), Gantulyst (Garry), Hydrolyst (Harry)"
 - Each Eidolon can either be killed or captured.
 Terry requires 2 charged Eidolon lures for a capture, while Garry and Harry each require 3 charged lures.
     - "Lures required for each capture: 2, 3, 3"
 - Capture of the previous Eidolon tier is required to spawn the next tier of Eidolons.
+Capturing Harry has a chance to drop 3 arcanes that are not in the drop pool for a kill.
     - "Always capture the Eidolon!"

-Throughout this video, I'll be making reference to some Eidolon-specific acronyms that you may not be familiar with.
+Throughout this video, I'll be making reference to some Eidolon-specific acronyms and phrases that you may not already be familiar with.
 I'll cover these acronyms in the video description, but feel free to let me know if I've missed any.

 ## 01 - Why do we lure handle?